vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/subdomains.md

 # <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/rocket.svg" width="20" height="20"> Subdomains

-A subdomain (or Portal, or Subdomain Portal) is what your end-users - attendees -  will ultimately interact with.
+A subdomain (or Portal, or Subdomain Portal) is what your attendees will ultimately interact with.
 It is essentially the entryway to viewing your published content, including:

 - Event listings & calendars
 - Livestream performances